 Lahma Bi Khal

-Cooking Lahma Bi Khal, this Lebanese Lamb Stew with Aubergines, Mint and Vinegar recipe may indeed reveal that “looks” don’t always pair with “taste”.
-Enjoy!
+Cooking this Lebanese Lamb Stew with Aubergines, Mint and Vinegar (Lahma Bi Khal) recipe may indeed reveal that there’s more to the palate than meets the eye. 🙂 Enjoy!

 Serves: 6 to 8

 You need: a pot, a colander, a large skillet, a sheet pan or grill pan and about 3 bowls

 - 1/2 Kg (1 Lb) shallots or baby onions

 - 1 Kg (2 Lb) shoulder of lamb – boned